edgecollective/edge-blog/posts/notes/co2.md

 2020 NOV 24

-Went to bed NOV 23 at around 10:30 PM; woke up and started using computer right next to CO2 sensor at 4:30 AM.
+**Results of overnight test on NOV 23.**  Out of three people in apartment, two went to bed at around 8 PM, the final person at around 10:30 PM.
+One person (me) woke up and started using computer right next to CO2 sensor at 4:30 AM.
 Generated these graphs as of 4:30 AM:

 | [![](/img/co2/co2_nov23_night.png)](/img/co2/co2_nov23_night.png) |
 |:--:|